bnb-chain/bnb-chain.github.io/docs/validator/guideline-mainnet.md

 sidebar_position: 2
 hide_table_of_contents: false
 ---
-# How to join Binance Smart Chain Mainnet as Validator?
+# How to join BNB Smart Chain Mainnet as Validator?

 ### Before You Start